 - 20.1 Under the Local Government (Miscellaneous Provisions) Act 1982 ("the 1982 Act"), sex establishments, including sexual entertainment venues, must be licensed by this Licensing Authority.
 Sexual entertainment venues may apply to premises licensed under this Act.
-This Licensing Authority does not currently have a policy in place regarding sex establishments but a policy is due to be implemented in 2016. - 20.2 Once the Sex Establishment Policy has been adopted, conditions will be attached to any sex establishment licence.
+This Licensing Authority has a policy in place regarding sex establishments. - 20.2 Under the Sex Establishment Policy, conditions will be attached to any sex establishment licence.
 These conditions may be similar to conditions attached to a premises licence and/or club premises certificate.
 If this is the case, the most onerous conditions will have to be complied with by the licence holder. - 20.3 There is an exemption under the 1982 Act that allows premises to provide sexual entertainment no more than 11 times per year and no more frequently than monthly.
 However, if any sexual entertainment event undermines any of the licensing objectives then the premises licence may be reviewed and conditions may be attached, if appropriate, to control the sexual entertainment events.